19981999ab/Flipkart-Laptop-Scraper/README.md

 Example ::.
 >>python fkart_laptops.py 100 D:/

-This command will scap 100 laptops to D directory
+This command will scap 100 laptops to D:/ directory to a dictionary named dict.pickle

 Before executing this command make sure to navigate to the folder fk_laptops/fk_laptops/spider.